bauripalash/article-archive/tech/2018-07-15-Build-URL-Shortener-With-HTML-JS.md

 }
 ```

-Here we use JQuery to send JSON request, we send the request to **endpoint+"/" + our random string hash from the location bar**
+Here we use JQuery to send JSON request.
+We send the request to **endpoint+"/" + our random string hash from the location bar**
 as an example,

 ```javascript